Service-Learning Toolkit for Animal Projects

 The Humane Society has many online resources that are catered towards K-12 students.
 On this link it provides information on their animal magazine, ideas on how to help animals, ways to connect school projects and homework with animal related issues, and other supporting resources.

 This organization is focused on wildlife, conservation and environmental education.
-They offer workshops for a minimal fee and materials that help students understand the connections between humans and wildlife.
+They offer workshops for a minimal fee and materials that help young people understand the connections between humans and wildlife.

 We Animals focuses on documenting how animals are viewed and used in the human environment.
 They have countless photographs and videos that depict animals in fairs, bullfighting, aquariums, and other environments.
 These resources could be used for research and educational support.
 The above link also has an extensive list on how to help animals.